Credits & Grades

 Please note that it can take up to 2 months after the end of your program for your grades to arrive at UConn Education Abroad and be posted to your UConn transcript because universities in other countries do not necessarily operate on the same schedule as UConn.
 Once the grades reach our office, we will forward them to the Registrar quickly, but unfortunately we cannot predict when our overseas partners will send them.

-- Check the list of previously accredited courses (go to your specific program brochure) to see if your courses have already been approved.
+- Check the list of previously approved courses (go to your specific program brochure) to see if your courses have already been approved.

 Please be very sure to retain all notes, exams, papers, handouts, and any other course materials until the course has been finally approved by the UConn Faculty Evaluator and accredited by the Office of Global Affairs – Education Abroad.
 The evaluator may wish to examine these items to assess the work you’ve done and the credit you received.

-- Access the online course accreditation system via the button below.
+- Access the online course alignment system via the button below.
 Submit the syllabus using the online system to the appropriate department for each course you plan to take.
-View the instructions for using the course accreditation system.
+View the instructions for using the course alignment system.

 - You will receive automated emails from the system when you have submitted courses, as well as when any action is taken on the form (approved etc.).
 They will come from a ‘noreply’ email address at UConn.